A Home for Fashion

 Program participants gain real-world experience in various ways, such as internships, senior thesis week reviews, and the Parsons Benefit and Fashion Show, all of which put student work in front of buyers, designers, and other industry experts.
 Partnerships with local retailers also support student designers.
 Recent collaborations with Bloomingdale's, Henri Bendel, Ellen Tracy, Lucky Brand, and luxury footwear and accessories retailer Cesare Paciotti brought Parsons student designs to market.

-Intensive, short-term projects afford other learning opportunities: For Celebration of Children's Fashion, senior-year students created childrenswear collections; For the design competition Reconstruction, teams deconstructed Louis Vuitton pieces by Marc Jacobs and combined elements from them with elements from vintage fashions from the Parsons Archives.
+Intensive, short-term projects afford other learning opportunities: For Celebration of Children's Fashion, senior-year students created childrenswear collections; for the design competition Reconstruction, teams deconstructed Louis Vuitton pieces by Marc Jacobs and combined elements from them with elements from vintage fashions from the Parsons Archives.
 Swarovski Crystals sponsored a recent costume competition for which student designers created fantastical costumes for historical monarchs.
-Course-based collaborations like The Design and Marketing of Luxury Goods is a semester-long program bringing together business and design students to work directly with executives in the luxury goods industry on product development.
+The program also offers course-based collaborations like The Design and Marketing of Luxury Goods, a semester-long program bringing together business and design students to work directly with executives in the luxury goods industry on product development.
 Past partners include Chanel, Christian Dior, Lladró, LVMH Perfumes and Cosmetics, Saks Fifth Avenue, Bulgari, and Hèrmes.